This is an unsupported beta release. Thank you for testing it. Please provide feedback to email@example.com

-If you do not choose Single Sign on, you can use stored credentials, in which case it may also require:
+If you are using the web/script interface and not just the app or Power Automate interface, you can use stored credentials, in which case it may also require:

 You may skip these prompts, but you will have to issue the SetCredentials command later.
 If you are using Multi-Factor Authentication, then the Username and Password may not be required, however a dialog box will open to let you log in, and a new login may be required in later sessions.

 PointFire Translator can be used from the command line using the TXFIRE exe, or from PowerShell, using scripts like the sample scripts that are provided.
 However it is easier to use it from PointFire Translator, and app that runs on SharePoint.
 More details are here http://pointfire.com/products/add-ins/TranslatorManual.aspx